Skip to product information

 Polaroid Model 95

-The Polaroid Model 95, which made its grand debut at Boston’s Jordan Marsh department store in November 1948, was the "Big Bang" of instant photography.
-As the world’s first commercially viable instant camera, it brought Edwin Land’s radical vision to life: a folding, bellows-style machine that could produce a finished sepia print in just 60 seconds.
-The Model 95 utilized a complex, two-roll "sepia" film system (Type 40) where the pods of developer chemicals were ruptured by internal rollers as the user pulled the print through the camera.
-Despite its hefty weight of roughly five pounds and a price tag of $89.75—a small fortune in 1948—the initial stock sold out in a single afternoon.
-This massive success didn't just save a struggling post-war company; it transformed photography from a delayed, professional process into a social, "instant" gratification experience that defined the Polaroid brand for the next half-century.
+Making its grand debut at Boston’s Jordan Marsh department store in November 1948, the Polaroid Model 95 was the "Big Bang" of instant photography.
+As the world’s first commercially viable instant camera, it brought inventor Edwin Land’s radical vision to life: a folding, leather-and-metal machine that could produce a finished picture in just 60 seconds.
+The Model 95 used a clever system where internal rollers crushed built-in pods of developer chemicals as the user pulled the film out of the camera.
+Despite a hefty weight of roughly five pounds and a price tag of $89.75—a small fortune at the time—the initial stock sold out in a single afternoon.
+This massive success didn't just save a struggling post-war company; it transformed photography from a slow, professional process into a social experience of instant gratification.